 The Museum is full of permanent exhibits that will dazzle you and your family.
 Here are a few of our favorites we suggest you check out during your visit…

-The Hall of Humans is arguably the most informative and interactive room at the Museum of Science.
+The Hall of Human Life is arguably the most informative and interactive room at the Museum of Science.

-The left side of the room essentially breaks down human life into its most basic, yet compelling building blocks.
-These activities help structure kids’ developing perceptions in scientific fact, not to mention remind adults some of the fascinating facts that make up human life.
+The left side of the room breaks down human life into its most basic, yet compelling building blocks.
+These activities help structure kids’ developing perceptions in scientific fact.
+Plus, it’s a fun way to be reminded as an adult of these biological essentials.

 The right side is even more interactive, featuring a series of tests to collect your own personal attributes and health.
 But before you get caught up in the fascinating topics and experiments, make sure you visit the free-to-use Link Stations.